 Barriers to entry

-The biggest advantage by far is the low barrier to entry, you could essentially start with a few hundred euros and still be a success, as shown in another article here.
+One of the biggest benefits by far is the low barrier to entry, you could essentially start with a few hundred euros and still be a success, as shown in another article here.

 If you want to start up a very basic store, you need very little.
 You will need to buy a domain, hosting, a few sample products, and have enough money for advertisement set aside for the first couple of months.